Tumult97/Obsidian-Files/Work/Review/Reviews/2023/Half 2/Official Reviews/Janay Sander.md

 12. Is this individual self-managed and independent when completing their tasks?
 13. Is this individual able to conceptualise, architect or design artefacts of basic ringfenced components, on their own?

+- Does this individual seek feedback on the work they are completing?
+> The only reason I say here that i am not sure is because i cant remember seeing it.

 ## Responsibility to others